MagedAlaa1/FawryTask/Task2/README.md

 Fixing:

-Check if service is listening on ports:
+Check if service is listening on ports
-`grep ':80|:443'`

 If no service is listening, that’s the issue.